marthadais/Estimate-Parameters/README.md

 ### Citing this Estimate Parameters code

-Please cite this article in your publications if it helps your research:
+Please cite this article in your publications if this code helps your research:

     @article{Ferreira2018,
     title = "Designing architectures of convolutional neural networks to solve practical problems",